uaanchorage/GSoC/README.md

 **Mentors:** Jessica Ross (jmross2 -at- alaska.edu) and Maria Williams (mdwilliams6 -at- alaska.edu)

 **Overview:** [Nughejagh](https://www.uaa.alaska.edu/academics/college-of-health/departments/human-services/nughejagh-project/index.cshtml) is an Alaska Native holistic healthcare application.
 It uses [Nunaliit](https://github.com/GCRC/nunaliit) as its map-based interface to store its data.
+The data is curated from various sources in the form of images, stories, and videos - which are stored using the Nunaliit map-based interface, supported by its CouchDB database.
+However, currently, Nunaliit lacks several desired features for Nughejagh.
+This project aims to fill the gap by implementing those features and developing scripts to automate the installation, configuration, and data loading process.

 **Current Status:** This project is currently in the research stage.

-**Expected Outcomes:** Nunaliit configured to run Nughejagh.
+**Expected Outcomes:** The expected goal is to have Nunaliit fine-tuned and configured to run Nughejagh with all its requirements.
+The project outcome might be a [new stand-alone repository](https://github.com/Nughejagh/nughejagh) that uses [Nunaliit](http://nunaliit.org/), [a forked version of Nunaliit](https://github.com/Nughejagh/nunaliit), or more likely both.
+The contributor should justify their design decisions as part of the proposed design.

 **Required Skills:** Prior experience in Javascript, Java, and Python.